Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 The phone numbers package provides capabilities for phone number management.

-Acquired phone numbers can come with many capabilities, depending on the country, number type and phone plan.
+Purchased phone numbers can come with many capabilities, depending on the country, number type and phone plan.
 Examples of capabilities are SMS inbound and outbound usage, calling inbound and outbound usage.
 Phone numbers can also be assigned to a bot via a webhook URL.

 [Source code][source] | [Package (Maven)][package] | [API reference documentation][api_documentation]
 | [Product documentation][product_docs]